-- 96% attendance - 100% attendance to lessons when in school - Dress according to the Sixth Form Dress Code - Punctuality to registration and lessons - Responsible behaviour in and around the school - Respect for all within the school community and the school buildings - All deadlines set by class teachers are met - Work is completed to a high standard (set by the teacher) - Mobile phones/headphones not to be used in lessons or outside of the Sixth Form building
+- 96% attendance - 100% attendance to lessons when in school - Dress according to the Sixth Form Dress Code - Punctuality to registration and lessons - Responsible behaviour in and around the school - Respect for all within the school community and the school buildings - All deadlines set by class teachers are met - Work is completed to a high standard (set by the teacher)

 Students who are not dressed according to the dress code on arrival to school will be out of circulation for the day or may be given the option to go home to change.
-An automatic Head of Year detention will be set for those who do not comply with the dress code.
+An automatic Head of Sixth Form detention will be set for those who do not comply with the dress code.